-Transformer Oil is used for insulation and cooling of transformer.
+Transformer Oil is used for the insulation and cooling of the transformer.
 It is a highly refined mineral oil that is stable at high temperatures and has excellent electrical insulating properties.
-Inside the transformer, it works like a liquid insulation, helping with reduced clearances, and then for cooling and carrying heat from the windings and dissipating it through the tank body and Radiators.
+Inside the transformer, it works like liquid insulation, helping with reduced clearances, and then for cooling and carrying heat from the windings and dissipating it through the tank body and Radiators.

 Properties of Transformer Oil:

 In case of heavy faults, the oil temperature increases suddenly to high values.
 In this case, it should not lose its properties to avoid flashover.